-- A. Consider rezoning appropriate areas to encourage more families and owner occupants to locate in the neighborhood. - B. Consider zoning solutions to support higher-density development in existing high-density areas adjacent to the KU campus. - C. Maintain and stabilize the strongest concentrations of owner-occupied housing and encourage owner occupancy throughout the neighborhood. - D. Consider amendments to the Land Development Code that will align the zoning with the uses that the area and lot sizes can support. - E. Consider the use of an overlay district(s) to maintain the historic fabric of the area regarding setback, impervious surface, parking, etc. rezoning to reflect existing use wherever appropriate and consistent with plan goals. - F. Consider the use of Create Urban Conservation overlay district(s) to establish appropriate standards for specific areas regarding density, bulk, massing, and scale, building coverage, mix of housing types, and parking requirements.

-- G. Explore creative ideas to deal with parking problems congestion in the neighborhood that address commuter parking and issues with parking for uses that lack appropriate off-street parking. - H. Maintain the existing commercial areas to in their current locations in the planning area and support new mixed and commercial uses, as identified on the Future Land Use Map, to support the university and neighborhood needs. - I. Encourage student housing that New development should respects the historic integrity of the neighborhood. - J. Support new mixed uses and commercial uses, where appropriate, to support the university and neighborhood needs.
+- Maintain and stabilize the strongest concentrations of owner-occupied housing and encourage owner occupancy throughout the neighborhood. - Create overlay district(s) to establish appropriate standards for specific B. areas regarding density, bulk, massing, and scale, building coverage, mix of housing types, and parking requirements. - Explore creative ideas to deal with parking congestion in the C. neighborhood that address commuter parking and issues with parking for uses that lack appropriate off-street parking. - Maintain the existing commercial areas in their current locations in the D. planning area and support new mixed and light commercial uses, if they are determined to not be detrimental to existing downtown commercial uses. - Ε. New development should respect the historic integrity of the neighborhood.